-The FY 2025/26 budget that was adopted in June 2025 was developed concurrently with this process and includes a General Fund subsidy amount of \$1,935,421.
-Based on prior year estimates versus actuals, this amount is anticipated to be sufficient to cover excess costs; however, staff will monitor actual expenditures throughout the fiscal year and recommend a budget adjustment if necessary.
+The FY 2025/26 proposed budget was developed concurrently with this process and includes a General Fund subsidy amount of \$1,935,421.
+Based on prior year's estimates versus actual, this amount is anticipated to be sufficient to cover a potential shortfall; however, staff will monitor actual expenditures throughout the fiscal year and recommend a budget adjustment if necessary.